 - Lack of Capacity.
 Tom Kloza, head of energy analysis for the Oil Price Information Service, explains in an interview with KTLA that refineries in the western half of the U.S. have less capacity — meaning they’re able to refine less oil — than those in the east.
 For the past century, Kloza says, this entire half of the country has not added any refining capacity, while gasoline usage has risen dramatically.
 That’s made it hard for western refineries to keep up with demand.
 Any kind of disruption in supply can result in shortages and higher prices.

 - Planned Maintenance.
 Oil refineries periodically need to shut down for maintenance.
-According to NACS, scheduled maintenance, known as turnaround, occurs roughly once every four years.
+Scheduled maintenance, known as turnaround, occurs roughly once every four years.
 In other words, about one out of every four refineries needs to shut down, either fully or partially, in any given year.
-That typically happens in January or February, when gasoline demand is low.
+That typically happens at times of year when production demand is low.

 - Unplanned Maintenance.
 Shutdowns for maintenance aren’t always planned.
 Sometimes, a refinery’s equipment breaks down, forcing a temporary shutdown.
 That reduces the available supply of gasoline, so prices rise.
 According to USA Today, a combination of planned and unplanned maintenance in spring 2019 reduced nationwide refinery utilization (the percentage of refinery capacity that’s being used) from 93% to 86%.
 As a result, gas prices were about $0.08 more per gallon than they had been in spring 2018, with higher price increases in the West.